Skip to main content

 Mercans standard payroll processing in Norway includes the following

-- If any corrections are needed Client Rejects Payroll in PAC Payroll view.
+• If any corrections are needed Client Rejects Payroll in PAC Payroll view.
 Mercans Notification Center informs both parties of Payroll rejection and Mercans re-opens payroll for inputs.
-This action opens PAC for inputs and payroll processing moves back to step 8 of the previous section.
+This action opens PAC for inputs and payroll processing moves back to the prior step.

 Payroll Taxes in Norway